sparkflows/sparkflows-docs/docs/aws/sagemaker.rst

 Below is a workflow which:

 * Reads in a libsvm file as input
-* Performs XGBoost KMeans Modeling
+* Performs XGBoost Modeling
 * Reads in another libsvm file
-* Performs predictions with the KMeans model built in the previous step
+* Performs predictions with the model built in the previous step
 * Prints out the result

 .. figure:: ../_assets/aws/sagemaker-xgboost-workflow-1.png
-   :alt: SageMaker XGBoost KMeans
+   :alt: SageMaker XGBoost
    :align: center